sushilks/alexaHarmonyApp/README.md

 # alexaHarmonyApp
 An application allowing Amazon Echo (Alexa) to directly control Harmony Remote control

 ## What is it
 --------------
 A server that allows your Amazon Echo (Alexa) to communicate with your Harmony Remote control.
 It can be easily configure to carry out scripting of commands to send to your remote.

+Thanks to the work form https://github.com/matt-kruse/alexa-app-server this was fairly easy to put together.

 ## Pre-requiste
 ----------------
 Latest Node.js

 ## Installation
 ----------------